shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 2. The original instance transfers the file descriptors over the Unix socket using SCM_RIGHTS which is a Unix mechanism for sharing file descriptors between processes.
 After transferring, the original instance stops accepting new connections but continues to serve its existing connections.

-3. The new instance reconstructs the TCP listeners from the received file descriptors.
-These listeners are bound to the same IP addresses and ports as the original listeners.
+3. The new instance recreates the TCP listeners from the file descriptors received from the old shotover instance.
+These listeners uses the same IP addresses and ports as before.

 4. The new instance begins accepting new connections.
 At this point, the old instance still handles the existing connections.
 Once the new instance is fully functional, it sends a gradual shutdown request over the Unix socket to the old instance, specifying the shutdown duration.